-OBJECTIVE: To know and understand about the distribution and abundance and threat to water resources. techniques to find ground water resource.
+OBJECTIVE: To know and understand about the distribution and abundance and threat to water resources, relationship of water to rock properties, techniques to find ground water resource its exploration and exploitation.
+Isotopic signatures in hydrological cycle.
 To know about the engineering properties and rocks and geological features.